 International data transfers through subprocessors

 Binding Corporate Rules (BCRs) provide another option for transfers within multinational corporate groups.
-If your subprocessor has approved BCRs covering their global operations, transfers within their corporate group may not require additional safeguards.
+If your subprocessor entity has approved BCRs covering their global operations, transfers within their corporate group may not require additional safeguards.

 Common compliance mistakes to avoid